Leverege/amplify-docs/docs/architecture/network/index.md

 ## Choosing Good Network Values

 Back to our Architect UI, where we are creating the network, we need to choose the name, API Key ('networkId'), and Identifiers ('aliasKeys').
 The name is simply a human readable display name for the network, so that we can pick it out on our list of networks.

-We are creating the network for our cow trackers, so let's call it Cow GPS Tracker Network.
+As an example, let's create a network for the trackers in our farm example.
+We are creating the network for our cow trackers which are GPS-based, so let's call it Cow GPS Tracker Network.
 Note that you should not include your environment in your network name (for example, Dev Tracker Network is a bad name).

 The networkId (entered in the ‘Api Key’ field) must be unique across all projects in your Architect instance.
 It should be short, and describe the source / interface.
 For our example, we'll use  ‘cow-tracker-network’.
 By convention, networkIds are skewer cased.

 The aliasKeys are the types of external identifiers.
-The devices provide us with IMEIs when they send messages, and the users will use the serial number.
+In our farm example, the devices provide us with IMEIs when they send messages, and the users will use the serial number.
 It’s a good practice to be descriptive and specific with these names (and not just default to ‘deviceId’, for example).
 So lets set that field to ‘imei,serialNumber’.

 <figure markdown>
 ![!Network](assets/networkcreate.png){ width="700" }
   <figcaption>Creating a Network</figcaption>
 </figure>

 To tie this together, this tells us that a parsed inbound Cow Tracker device message from our ingestor might look something like this: